-Within a few weeks of the outbreak, scientists in Wuhan, China were able to isolate and sequence the new highly contagious SARS-CoV-2 viral genome.
+Within a few weeks of the outbreak, scientists in Wuhan, China were able to isolate and sequence the new highly contagious viral genome in our current pandemic.

-The question as to whether these genome variations lead to different strains of SARS-CoV-2 (i.e. different biological function or physiological outcomes) is still up for debate.
+The question as to whether these genome variations lead to different strains of the novel virus (i.e. different biological function or physiological outcomes) is still up for debate.

 Why and how do viruses evolve?